3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 ---

-### November 2016 - Train Bachmann implementation on 'Dummy Data' and test on test set
+### November 2016 - Train Brachmann implementation on 'Dummy Data' and test on test set

 Run `train_trees` on the data included in the 'dummy_data' folder.
 If training is successful test on the included test sets.